Varla Eagle One: Blistering Speed and Insane Range on a Budget

 You get high top speed, great range, dual hub motor, independent shocks, fat tire on the front and back, large LED screen, and much more.

-Take a look at the competitive scooter comparison chart at the bottom of this article and you’ll get an idea of what we mean.
+Take a look at the competitive scooter comparison chart at the bottom of this article, and you’ll get an idea of what we mean.

 Varla Eagle One Scooter Unboxing

-Look, there are some of you that like to take a look at how things are boxed and want to see the scooter in various stages of unboxing.
+Look, there are some of you that like take a look at how things are boxed and want to see the scooter in various stages of unboxing.
 That’s what we’ve tried to do here.
 Enjoy!

 Beast Scooter Speed at an Affordable Price